 In the 113th Congress, Congressman Schweikert successfully led the effort to have coccidioides spp., the pathogens that cause Valley Fever, listed as qualifying pathogens under the GAIN Act of 2011.
 This effort granted Valley Fever the title of “orphan disease” with the Food and Drug Administration (FDA), meaning any treatments or future cures will be given priority and fast tracked through the often arduous FDA drug approval process.

 What is Valley Fever?

-Today, patient diagnosed with Valley Fever are prescribed an antifungal therapy that has a 30%-60% failure rate.
+Today, patients diagnosed with Valley Fever are prescribed an antifungal therapy that has a 30%-60% failure rate.
 The current recommendation of the Infectious Disease Society of America is to continue treatment for life.
 There is no cure.

-Valley Fever severely affects many who work outdoors, farmers and those in the construction industry.
+Valley Fever severely affects many who work outdoors, farmers, and those in the construction industry.
 Every branch of the United States’ military has bases in the endemic regions, putting our military men and women at risk.